goldbergyoni/javascript-testing-best-practices/readme-es.md

 <br/>

-### :clap: Doing It Right Example: E2E API that resolves only when the async operations is done (Cypress)
+### :clap: Ejemplo de cómo hacerlo correctamente: E2E API that resolves only when the async operations is done (Cypress)

 ![](https://img.shields.io/badge/🔨%20Example%20using%20Cypress-blue.svg "Using Cypress to illustrate the idea")
 ![](https://img.shields.io/badge/🔧%20Example%20using%20React%20Testing%20Library-blue.svg "Examples with react-testing-library")